Motherhood has brought on new passions such as cake decorating, party planning, and cooking for and with my children.

 Steps for Decorating the Cake

-- Prepare the “moon” frosting by adding crushed Oreos to vanilla frosting.
+- Prepare the “moon” frosting by adding crushed Oreos to the vanilla frosting.

 - Frost the entire cake with the dark blue frosting.

 - Frost the planets.
 For each planet, use some plain vanilla frosting as your “glue” to add the two semi-circle cake pieces together.
 Using a metal skewer to hold the two semi-circles together, frost the outside of the planets with each color.
 Again, having frozen cake pieces will make this much easier.

 - Frost the earth.
 Using the method described above for frosting the planets, frost the earth light blue.
 Using a cake knife, swirl little bits of green and white to resemble the continents and clouds.

 - Place the planets, moon, and earth in the appropriate places on your cake.